 Dry Eye Disease is a common condition affecting people of all ages.
 It occurs when your eyes do not make enough tears or the tears produced are of a poor quality therefore unable to keep the surface of the eye sufficiently lubricated.

-The common symptoms of dry eye are itchiness, redness and irritation and sometimes even streaming eyes.
-It is a chronic and progressive disease so proper diagnosis and management is necessary to alleviate the symptoms.
+The common symptoms of dry eye are itchiness, redness, and irritation, and sometimes even streaming eyes.
+It is a chronic and progressive disease so proper diagnosis and management are necessary to alleviate the symptoms.

 According to the NHS, if you fall under the following categories, you would be entitled to an NHS Eye Exam:

 · Aged under 16